Breast Reduction Surgery

-Large, heavy breasts make women physically and psychologically uncomfortable.
+Large, heavy breasts can make women feel both physically and psychologically uncomfortable.
 The excess weight can cause back and neck pain, skin irritations, skeletal deformities and, in some instances, breathing difficulties.
 These challenges, along with a preference for smaller breasts can lead many teenage girls and women extremely self-conscious about the size of their breasts, which is why most of them seek breast reduction surgery.

 As one of the most successful and immediately satisfying aesthetic procedures, mammoplasty allows patients to enjoy a more active lifestyle, and higher self-esteem as they are left with a more balanced shape and sized breasts that are also aesthetically pleasing.

 The procedure removes fat, glandular tissue and skin, creating smaller, better shaped and lifted breasts.
 If required, the size of the areola (darker skin surrounding the nipple) can also be reduced.
 The goal is to have attractive breasts proportionate to the rest of your body.

 During your consultation, your breast surgeon will make a record of your medical history and discuss any prior operations.
 You will need to provide information on the results you hope to achieve.
 He will examine you and show you what to expect post-operatively by defining the area of breast to be removed and the new position of the nipple.

 In addition, there are several factors you may wish to consider:

 - It’s normal for breasts to be asymmetric, and while your surgeon will strive to make your breasts as symmetric as possible, they will never be truly identical.

 - Scarring will take place, and while scars will eventually return to skin colour, they will remain visible.

 - After surgery, breast-feeding is unpredictable.
 If this is of concern, you may choose to delay your procedure.

 - A Breast Reduction is carried out under general anaesthesia; the procedure takes approximately two hours, and all you require is one night in hospital.

 - Once the incision site is pre-operatively marked, the excess skin and glandular tissue is removed from the breast, leaving the nipple on a stalk.
 The nipple is then repositioned in a lifted position.

 - The suture line is vertical in most cases, and extends around the nipple allowing to move the nipple into a new position.